How we test baby car seats

 Ease-of-use tests are not part of the legal requirements, but we conduct a whole range of tests on each seat to make sure that parents can fit them properly, without any risk of getting it wrong.

-- Hands-on assessments: Parents get hands-on with the car seats to try to install them.
-This gives our experts an indication of the risks of installing a seat incorrectly, what could be forgotten, or how the seat could be misused.
+Parents get hands-on with the car seats to try to install them.
+These hands-on assessments give our experts an indication of the risks of installing a seat incorrectly, what could be forgotten, or how the seat could be misused.

-- Fitting in cars: We try each seat in three different makes and models of car to see how easy it is to fit.
+We fit each seat in three different makes and models of car to see how easy it is to install.
 Experts consider both Isofix and seatbelt modes.

-- Trying out the seats: Real children of different ages try out each seat, in all the cars.
-This helps to highlight any safely issues or problems with using the seat on a day-to-day basis – something our dummies can't tell us.
+Real children of different ages try out each seat, in all the cars.
+This helps to highlight any safety issues or problems with using the seat on a day-to-day basis – something our dummies can't tell us.